 By: Metro Atlanta Ticket Attorney Larry Kohn for All Metro Counties

-Two clear choices exist for a person seeking to avoid points and Georgia speeding ticket cost.
+In Georgia, two clear choices exist for a super speeder seeking to avoid points and Georgia speeding ticket cost.
 The super speeder Georgia additional assessment is a separate GA speeding fines.
 To combat this, you need to:

-(1) hire a traffic lawyer to fight or
+(1) contact and hire a traffic lawyer to fight or

 (2) pay the super speeder assessment to Georgia DDS and the original fines to the jurisdiction where the speeding offense occurred.